 The Laney Graduate School funds all of its graduate students and keeps the class sizes small to maximize financial support and faculty responsiveness to the needs of each student.
-Standard Graduate Fellowships cover tuition costs, health insurance, and afford an additional 12-month living stipend of at least $31,000/year for five years, pending satisfactory progress.
+Standard Graduate Fellowships cover tuition costs, health insurance, and afford an additional 12-month living stipend.

 During the admissions process, the Anthropology department may also nominate candidates for the Emory Woodruff Fellowships and Diversity Graduate Fellowships.
 No additional application need be made for these fellowships.